Connect with others who understand.

 • Changes in weather

-• Certain smells or food — common migraine triggers include alcohol, artificial sweeteners, chocolate, and cured meats
+• Certain smells or foods (common triggers include alcohol, artificial sweeteners, processed food, and aged cheeses)

 • Hormonal changes, particularly shifts in estrogen, from menstrual cycles, pregnancy, or menopause

 Allergies can also trigger migraine attacks by causing inflammation of the blood vessels.
-One MyMigraineTeam member described how a migraine headache “started with allergy symptoms.”
+One MyMigraineTeam member described how their migraine headache “started with allergy symptoms.”

 Tension Headache Triggers

 Some migraine triggers, including fatigue and stress, can also trigger tension headaches.
-Hunger and eye strain also frequently trigger tension headaches.
+Clenching your jaw and straining your eyes also frequently trigger tension headaches.

 Cluster Headache Triggers